satyasaila18/flipcart/README.md

-# 🛒 Flipkart Clone (Frontend)
+# 🛒 Flipkart Clone (Frontend):

-A fully responsive **Flipkart-inspired e-commerce website** built using **HTML, CSS, and JavaScript**.
-This project replicates the core UI/UX of Flipkart, focusing on clean design, responsiveness, and interactive user experience.
+A fully responsive Flipkart-inspired e-commerce platform built from scratch using HTML5, CSS3, and Vanilla JavaScript.
+This project replicates the familiar, high-performance UI/UX of one of India's largest e-commerce giants, focusing on pixel-perfect layouts, intuitive navigation, and fluid user interactions across all device form factors.

 ---